 What he does however bring are the unmissable physical tools, and an idea of how to use them regardless of the limitations of his skill set.
-Grant runs the floor on offense and finishes well at the rim, and also cuts to the rim in timely fashion to finish without having to handle too much.
+Grant runs the floor on offence and finishes well at the rim, and also cuts to the rim in timely fashion to finish without having to handle too much.
 He can sneak through gaps with great body control, and also can do the one or two dribbles necessary to get to the rim past slow or overplaying defenders, where again he can finish explosively.
 The defensive end is the one where he is set to thrive – disruptive and committed, Grant can stay in front of wing players and does a fairly good job of bodying up opposing power forwards like himself.
 He needs some more weight, but that will come.

 Grant looks a pro, and surely will be.
 There’s a long way to go yet, but then again, what rush were Philadelphia ever in?

 JaKarr Sampson – Sampson is one of the best athletes on the list.
 A really tremendous leaper with length and great size for the position, on physical tools alone, he is the template you would draw a small forward from if such a small forward template service was available.
 The skills are less templatey, though.